mauricioaniche/repodriller/README.md

 ## Logging

-MetricMiner uses log4j to print useful information about its execution.
+RepoDriller uses log4j to print useful information about its execution.
 We recommend tou to have a log4.xml:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>